 Mid-November through early January, Tradewinds Park dresses up for the Holiday Fantasy of Lights .
 Boating is integral to the south Florida lifestyle, even in winter months.
-During the Christmas holidays, owners deck their vessels bow to stern with lights and all manner of visual effects for the spectacular Winterfest Boat Parade , viewed along a 12-mile water route.
+During the Christmas holidays, owners deck their vessels bow to stern with lights and all manner of visual effects for The Seminole Hard Rock Winterfest Boat Parade , viewed along a 12-mile water route.
 Just 14 miles north on the Intracoastal Waterway, 50-75 boats light up an early December evening during the Greater Pompano Beach Holiday Boat Parade .

 See all the AAA recommended events for this destination.

 A Diver's ParadiseFort Lauderdale ranks among the state's top scuba diving destinations, largely due to three parallel natural coral reefs interspersed with artificial reefs lying just offshore.
 The shallowest natural reef is within 100 yards of the shore at a depth of about 20 feet, making diving here extremely attractive to snorkelers and novice divers.
 In fact, Greater Fort Lauderdale's 23-mile coastline is the only place in Florida where divers can approach a reef right from the beach.